j4m3su0/imperial-physics-summer-school/README.md

 # imperial-physics-summer-school
-A collection of resources from the 2024 Physics Summer School at the Imperial College London.
+A collection of resources from my time at the (Imperial College London Physics Summer School)[https://www.imperial.ac.uk/be-inspired/global-summer-school/residential-programme/physical-sciences/].